rebel7580/rebel7580.github.io/MQTT/HomeVision_Discovery_How-to.md

 <pre>
     light.b-12_garage_back_door
 </pre>
-* If "NO ID in Name?" is checked, the entity "name" and id are constructed from the object's "Object Name" only.
+</li><li>If "NO ID in Name?" is checked, the entity "name" and id are constructed from the object's "Object Name" only.
-* If "Underscore to space in Name?" is checked, underscores are replaced by spaces in the entity "name".
+</li><li>If "Underscore to space in Name?" is checked, underscores are replaced by spaces in the entity "name".
 Entity ids always replace spaces in the name with underscores, regardless of this setting.
 <br>
 Example ("NO ID in Name?"and "Underscore to space in Name?" both selected):
+</li></ul>
 <pre>
     Garage Back Door
 </pre>